4 Ways to Invest in SpaceX Stock in 2025

 But all of this pales in comparison to its ultimate objective: transporting people to, and eventually colonizing, Mars.

-But there are a few other ways to gain exposure to SpaceX.
+But for now, it's a private company, meaning you can't buy its shares in a traditional brokerage account.
+Fortunately, there are other ways to gain exposure to SpaceX.

 Here are four ways to buy SpaceX stock today, while it's still a private company.